runatlantis/atlantis/runatlantis.io/docs/using-slack-hooks.md

        workspace-regex: .*
        branch-regex: .*
        kind: slack
-       channel: my-channel
+       channel: my-channel-id
 ```

-The `apply` event information will be sent to the `my-channel` Slack channel.
+The `apply` event information will be sent to the `my-channel-id` Slack channel.